 4. Finger puppets – Apple Park has some great organic ones, as pictured below.

-7. Mini Erasers – My kids love to collet these!
+8. Mini Erasers – My kids love to collect these!

-9. Any toy your child will fancy from pure play kids, an ALL AMERICAN MADE company!
+10. Any toy your child will fancy from Pure Play Kids, an ALL AMERICAN MADE company!

 Don’t stuff them at all!
 Make it a contest with a prize at the end instead of little gifts inside!
 The prize can even be the Easter basket itself; hide the basket and fill the eggs with puzzle pieces that, once together, give clues as to where the basket is hidden.